PolicyEngine/L0/README.md

 A PyTorch implementation of L0 regularization for neural network sparsification and intelligent sampling, based on [Louizos, Welling, & Kingma (2017)](https://arxiv.org/abs/1712.01312).

+This method is considered a more faithful interpretation of L0 regularization because it directly integrates a differentiable approximation of the L0 norm into the training objective, allowing the model to learn which weights should be zero as part of the optimization process.
+Simply setting small weights to zero is a post-training heuristic that is disconnected from the learning objective.

+This Paper's Approach (Principled Optimization) 🧠:

+The method creates a

+- differentiable surrogate for the L0 norm.
+It achieves this by introducing stochastic gates that control whether a weight is active.
+- The objective function is modified to minimize both the task-specific error and the expected number of "on" gates.
+- By using a special "hard concrete" distribution, the gates can become exactly zero during training while still allowing gradients to flow.
+- This means the network actively learns a sparse structure that balances performance and complexity from the very beginning of training.

 ## Features

 - **Hard Concrete Distribution**: Differentiable approximation of L0 norm